MegaMan501/Fundraising-App-for-Scouts/Doc/requirement.md

 |  R7  |                 |             |          |
 |  R8  |Offline database synchronization|Troop leader and scout can input the store data offline.
 Once connected to the Internet, the data will be updated to the online database             | 3         |

+## Non-Functional Requirements

+•	NoSQL based technologies cannot be used.

+•	Security for all the record in the database and https/ssl for the website.

+### Sponsor Requirements

+I have read and approve the material in this document.
+If there is no external sponsor, the TA or instructor will sign it for accuracy/scope.